-- 1. Direct services include the following: - Assessment of patients at danger to self and/or others due to psychological problems - Developmental assessment and consultation - Neuropsychological assessment and consultation - Evaluation and treatment of such problems as: - Anxiety, Depression - Adjustment to medical diagnosis - Adherence with medical treatment - Pain management - Parent-child problems - Trauma, loss, end of life, and grief issues - Externalizing behaviors - Neurologically mediated cognitive and behavioral disorders - -End of Life - 2.
-Other services include: - Participation in both medical and psychosocial rounds in the different hospital subspecialties. - Consultation with physicians, nurses and other health care professionals regarding Psychology issues. - Supportive interventions with hospital staff to alleviate the stress of patient care. - Provision of educational seminars to hospital staff. - Involvement in decisions related to discharge planning. - Coping skills training on the inpatient psychiatry unit
+- 1. Direct services include the following:

+- Assessment of patients with possible eating disorders or functional neurological symptom disorder

+- Developmental assessment and consultation

+- Neuropsychological assessment and consultation

+- Evaluation and treatment of such problems as:

+- Anxiety, Depression

+- Adjustment to medical diagnosis

+- Adherence with medical treatment

+- Pain management

+- Parent-child problems

+- Trauma, loss, end of life, and grief issues

+- Externalizing behaviors

+- Neurologically mediated cognitive and behavioral disorders

+2. Other services include:

+- Participation in both medical and psychosocial rounds in the different hospital subspecialties. - Consultation with physicians, nurses, and other health care professionals regarding Psychology issues. - Supportive interventions with hospital staff to alleviate the stress of patient care.

+- Provision of educational seminars to hospital staff. - Involvement in decisions related to discharge planning. - Coping skills training on the inpatient psychiatry unit